SkylerBrivic/Universal_Wheels/README.md

 ### Dependencies:

-The MySQL connector jar (5.1.47) and gson jar (2.6.2) need to be in the classpath and build path for this project in order to build and run this project.
+The MySQL connector jar (5.1.47) and gson jar (2.6.2) need to be in the classpath and build path for this project in order to for the to build and run the project.